 There are three main ways to keep your air plant moist.
 Once you know all three, you can decide which way will work best for your plant.
 This article will tell you the methods and then you will be on your way to healthy, happy Tillandsia of any variety.

-Tillandsias offer unique form, ease of care and just a fun way to bring the outdoors in to your home.
+Tillandsias offer a unique form, ease of care, and just a fun way to bring the outdoors into your home.
 Read this article to learn how to grow a Tillandsia sky plant for your home.
 Click here for more info.

 The variegated pineapple plant is grown for its foliage, not for its fruit.
 The plants make lovely and interesting houseplants, or warm season potted outdoor plants.
 Learn more about them in this article.